monitisexchange/Monitis-Linux-Scripts/M3v3/INSTALL.md

 Installing via CPAN is generic and should work on most GNU/Linux systems.

-There isn''t much of a difference comparing to other perl modules:
+There isn't much of a difference comparing to other perl modules:

  # cpan install MonitisMonitorManager

-This would install the 2 relevant Perl modules, you should still however get
+This would install the two relevant Perl modules (Monitis Perl SDK and

-the init.d wrapper package (monitis-m3).
+MonitisMonitorManager) but without the init.d script.

 ### RHEL/CentOS 6.x or any other recent RPM based distribution